 Especially young kittens who “misbehave” all the time.
 They just love to chase after everything that moves, and it looks so cute!!!
 I have three cats myself… gotta love those hairy furballs.

-Your fish friends, however, will not appreciate being hunted therefore it is wise to teach your kitten/cat to stay away from your aquarium.
+Your fish friends, however, will not appreciate being hunted therefore it is wise to teach your kitten or cat to stay away from an aquarium.

 You can keep an aquarium with cats.
 Let’s start with how can I protect my aquarium from my cat so that you can enjoy your cat and your fish friends.